Questions and Answers Relating to the Coronavirus

 For any activities at KIT, the corresponding risk assessments have to be made and the respective protection measures have to be derived and implemented.
 For this purpose, the “Handreichung Gefährdungsbeurteilung Corona” (Information on Risk Assessment Relating to the Coronavirus) was set up and is available online on the Intranet.

-In line with the latest legal regulations, persons are no longer obliged to wear masks at KIT, unless this is required as a result of a risk assessment.
+In line with the latest legal regulations, persons are no longer obliged to wear masks at KIT, unless this is required as a result of a risk assessment or they are tested positively for the Coronavirus.
 Still, KIT recommends to wear a mask during studies and at the workplace.

 Work from Home/Mobile Work: